9003 Weston Pkwy.

 firstname.lastname@example.org | 919.677.1400

 “I have focused my education and experiences around the healthy physical, social, and emotional development of children.
 I am excited to share my experiences with the students and families at the Lucy Daniels School.”

-Stephen Crook joined the Early Intervention Program in 2014.
+Stephen Crook joined the Early School in 2014.
 He graduated from Cornell University in 2010 with a Bachelor of Science in Human Development and in 2011 with a Master of Arts in Developmental Psychology.
 He has a background in social work, childhood mental health, and preschool education.

 Marilyn Farrell | Teacher

 “I have worked with young children in a variety of education settings in my professional teaching career beginning at The Lucy Daniels Center in 1997.
 I returned in 2011 because the Lucy Daniels School is unique in supporting a thoughtful understanding of the social and emotional lives of young children.”

 Marilyn Farrell has been a therapeutic teacher in the preschool classroom at the Lucy Daniels School for 6 years beginning in 1997 and returning to the Lucy Daniels School in 2011.
 She has a B.S. degree in Early Childhood Education, beginning her professional teaching career in 1997.
 Ms. Farrell will become a Certified Psychoanalytic Educator in October 2014.